Submit IAP Applications

 Issue: The Amazon Appstore is unable to identify where the IAP items are located within your app.

-Resolution: Update the Testing Instructions for your app with specific IAP use cases that show where to find IAP items in your app.
-Testing Instructions are located in the Binary Files tab of the submission UI.
+Resolution: Update the Testing instructions for your app with specific IAP use cases that show where to find IAP items in your app.
+Testing instructions are located on the Review & Submit screen of the submission UI.

 Issue: Your app's submission was missing specific expected IAP items.